Yicheng-1218/CourseAutomator/README.md

 # CourseAutomator

 ## Overview
-CourseAutomator is a Python bot that automates the process of adding and dropping courses for Tamkang University students using Selenium to interact with the university's course selection system, including handling audio CAPTCHA verification.
+CourseAutomator is a Python bot that automates the process of adding and dropping courses for Tamkang University students using Selenium to interact with the university's course selection system, including handling CAPTCHA verification.

 ## Features
 - Automates login to Tamkang University's course selection system
-- Handles audio CAPTCHA verification
+- Automates handles CAPTCHA verification
 - Adds and drops courses based on user input
 - Provides logging for course addition and removal status